 What exactly is fiber?

 It’s the structure of natural plants – fruits and vegetables – that facilitates the digestion of food.
-It helps you feel more full, gently cleans out the colon and removes toxins and other waste from your system.
+Fiber helps you feel more full, gently cleans out the colon, and removes toxins and other waste from your system.
 It also feeds and nourishes beneficial bacteria – the ones that work hard to keep us healthy.
 Think of it as a kitchen sponge, moving things along and cleaning as it goes.

 Should all sources of fiber do this for us?